jaylaw81/six-feet-over-netlify/src/pages/blog/2015-04-30-vice-president-amelia-lehto-interviewed-for-hour-detroit.md

 ---
+templateKey: blog-post
-title: "Vice President Amelia Lehto Interviewed for Hour Detroit"
+title: Vice President Amelia Lehto Interviewed for Hour Detroit
-date: "2015-04-30"
+date: 2015-04-30
-templateKey: "blog-post"
+coverImage: /img/hour-detroit-logo-300x106.png
-tags:
+tags: null
 ---

 "This is a resource that is sorely needed for suicide prevention."